 V – The total value that a coalition of nodes thinks it can gain through dishonesty.

 A – The number of independent agents running validating nodes.

-H – The number of nodes who decide to honestly report the bad behavior.
+H – The number of nodes who decide to honestly report any bad behavior.